FlaviaAtonieli/FlaviaAtonieli/README.md

-# 👩‍💻 Flavia Souza — Graphic Designer & Software Engineering Student
+# 👩‍💻 Graphic Designer & Software Engineering Student

 ## 💫 About Me
 - Graphic Designer with experience in visual creation and communication.